rapidbus/rapidbus/index.md

 ### Configuration of clients (sensors)

-Each RapidBus instance (rapidbusd "for RapidBus daemon") is attached to _one_ serial interface to schedule and read data from devices physically attached to that interface.
-The configuration file defines which MODBUS registries to read and then forward reponses to MQTT broker.
-RapidBus does not support MODBUS over IP - this is by design.
+Each rapidbus instance (rapidbusd "for rapidbus daemon") is attached to _one_ serial interface to schedule and read data from devices physically attached to that interface.
+The configuration file defines which MODBUS registries to read, how to interpret the data and then publish to MQTT broker. rapidbus does not support MODBUS over IP - this is by design.

 Multiple instances of rapidbusd are attached to multiple physical serial interfaces and have separate configuration files.

-Which sensors RapidBus contacts and what data are read in what frequency (periods) are defined in this lines within configuration file.
+Which sensors rapidbus contacts and what data are read in what frequency (periods) are defined in this lines within configuration file.

 Example of configuration file section for sensors (rapidbus-XXX.conf) (comment lines start with "#" and are ignored):